experimentboy/A_fraud_experiment/README.md

 ![](https://github.com/experimentboy/A_fraud_experiment/blob/master/Fraud_start_FIplot.png)

-## Next steps:
+## Next steps: see Fraud_next_step.ipynb
-* Increase of amount of layer in Decision Tree seems to overfit
+* Increase of amount of layer in Decision Tree (4 layers) seems to perfectly fit
 * Use of another classifier also seems to overfit